tony-nlc/2420-Assignment-3-2/README.md

 * git

 ## Task 1: Create Droplets
-Let's start with creating two virutal machine (droplet) on DigitalOcean by click the "Create" button at the top right.
+Let's start with creating two virutal machine (droplet) on DigitalOcean by click the `Create` button at the top right.
+Then, click `Droplets`.

 ![alt text](image.png)